AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/configuration-variables.md

 En el primer vínculo a [!DNL help.php], observe que la variable events retiene el valor que se configuró antes de hacer clic en el vínculo.
 Esto permite enviar event1 con el vínculo personalizado.
 In the second example, the link to [!DNL test.php], event2 is not recorded because it is not listed in *`linkTrackEvents`*.

-Para evitar confusiones y posibles problemas, Adobe recomienda rellenar *`linkTrackVars`* y *`linkTrackEvents`* en el evento [!UICONTROL onClick] de un vínculo que se utiliza para el seguimiento de vínculos.
+To avoid confusion and potential problems, Adobe recommends populating  and  in the onClick event of a link that is used for link tracking.*`linkTrackVars`**`linkTrackEvents`*

 The *`linkTrackEvents`* variable contains the events that should be sent with [!UICONTROL custom], [!UICONTROL download], and [!UICONTROL exit] links.
-Esta variable solo se considera si *`linkTrackVars`* contiene "events".
+This variable is only considered if  contains "events."*`linkTrackVars`*

 | Tamaño máximo | Parámetro depurador | Informes rellenados | Valor predeterminado |
 |---|---|---|---|